Amylopectin: History

-The categorization of amylopectin began with the first observation in starch in 1716 by Leeuwenhoek, where he differentiated starch into two fundamental structural components.
+The categorization of amylopectin began with the first observation in starch in 1716 by Antonie van Leeuwenhoek, where he differentiated starch into two fundamental structural components.

 The terms amylose and amylopectin where not coined until 1906, by French researchers Maquenee and Roux in the course of an examination of starch, where they explained variations in the properties of starches according to the mixture of these related substances and variable saccharification by malt extract.
 Since then and through the 1940s, research focused on various methods of separation, like fractional precipitation or enzymatically.
 This gave rise to the Meyer definition of amylose and "reserv[ing] the name amylopectin to carbohydrates that are branched molecule, degraded by b-amylase only to the stage of residual dextrin".
 Meyer also proposed the tree like structure model for amylopectin.